JetBrains/teamcity-documentation/topics/custom-chart.md

 <td>

 The duration of each step.
 The build step names are generated automatically to avoid issues when a build step name is too long or a build step is renamed.
-The ID of each step can be found in the xml file of the build configuration.
+The ID of each step can be found in the XML file of the build configuration.

 </td>